|

 and passionate account represents the reconstructed memories of a 75-year-old

-career by virtue of his ancestry.
-His paternal grandfather loved the
+by virtue of his ancestry.
+His paternal grandfather loved the performing

-performing arts.
-Even when there was little money, Goldoni celebrated
+arts.
+Even when there was little money, Goldoni celebrated life by regularly

-life by regularly hosting operas and plays featuring Italy's most gifted
+hosting operas and plays featuring Italy's most gifted actors and musicians.

 In fact, not only did Carlo's father arrange the tiny theater's construction,